Conference dates: May 26–28, 2021

-- Deadline for submitting proposals for workshops and symposia: May 15, 2020
+- Deadline for submitting proposals for workshops and symposia has passed

 Shaping Forests: Action in a Changing World

-The 7th North American Forest Insect Work Conference will be held along the North Shore of Lake Superior in Duluth, MN from May 25–28, 2021!
+The 7th North American Forest Insect Work Conference will be held virtually through Zoom on May 26–28, 2021!

-Duluth is home to the Port of Duluth-Superior, also known as the Cargo Capital of the Great Lakes.
-Being a major hub of national and international cargo transport, a major tourist destination, and a hotbed of climate change impacts, Duluth is the perfect host city for our event themed “Shaping Forests: Action in a Changing World”.
+This year’s conference is themed "Shaping Forests: Action in a Changing World."
 The future of forest entomology will be shaped by cooperation and collaboration among researchers and educators from all professional and personal backgrounds.
-Therefore, it is our hope that this meeting will affect positive change in the field of forest entomology and beyond.
+Therefore, it is our hope that this meeting will effect positive change in the field of forest entomology and beyond.

 Important Dates and Deadline